Skip to content

 • Hazardous chemicals; environment; material

-Using handheld grinders to smooth or cut the surfaces of concrete, masonry or other silica containing materials can generate respirable crystalline silica dust.
+Using handheld grinders to remove mortar (tuckpointing or removing mortar/concrete that has leaked from undersides of slab) can generate respirable crystalline silica dust.
 When inhaled, the small particles of silica can irreversibly damage the lungs.